 Keep Building on your Safety Skills

 It is essential to keep enhancing your occupational safety skillset, even when you become an OSHA inspector.
-Taking OSHA courses from time to time will help improve those skills.
+Taking OSHA 30 online training will help improve those skills.
 You should take these courses even if your office does not require you.
 These measures will enhance your credentials and go a long way in advancing your career as an OSHA inspector.